"Do not tell a friend anything you would conceal from an enemy."

 She slithered down the front of him until her head was in his lap, and she untied his pants and began to pull them down, and her mouth crept closer and closer until finally—

-The man with the eyepatch fell backwards through the curtain, crashing to the floor.
-A second later the mamluk rushed in with sword in hand.
-Dalila jumped up and screamed and Arram, dazed, watched as the mamluk prepared to run the merchant through.
+The man with the eye patch fell through the curtain, crashing to the floor.
+A second later the mamluk rushed in with a sword in his hand.
+Dalila jumped up and screamed.
+The merchant rolled over, tangled in the fallen curtain, helpless.
+The mamluk raised his sword, face livid, screaming "Infidel!
+Scum!"
+Arram, dazed, uncertain whether anything he was seeing was real, realized that if he didn't do something the mamluk would cut the other man's head off in less than a second.
 Without realizing what he was doing, Arram grabbed a censer and threw it; burning ash filled the room and the mamluk screamed, blinded.

 "What are you doing, you ass?" said Dalila.